TheOnceAndFutureSmalltalker/vehicle_detection/writeup.md

 | 416 | 560 | 96 X 96 | 0.5 |
 | 432 | 624 | 128 X 128 | 0.5 |

 This is illustrated in the figures below.
-The code that generated these images is in the jupyter notebook lane_detection.ipynb in the code cell with the same title as the this section.
+The code that generated these images is in the jupyter notebook vehicle_detection.ipynb in the code cell with the same title as the this section.

 <br />
 <p align="center">